 Was Mozart Murdered?

 Was Mozart murdered?
-Inspired by the film Amadeus, many people have heard the rumor that the great Mozart was murdered by a jealous husband in 1791.
-Here are some curious facts about Mozart's final days.
-It is rumored that Mozart was having an affair with Magdalena Hofdemel, a beautiful young piano student.
+Inspired by the film Amadeus, many people have also heard the more obscure rumor that Mozart was murdered by a jealous husband in 1791, and not Salieri, as the film implies.

 Mozart had been invited many times to play chamber music in her home.
-She and her husband were family friends.
+She and her husband Franz were family friends.
 Some have conjectured that Magdalena was Mozart's true love.
 Mozart had long before abandoned his greedy wife Constanze for the more sympathetic Magdalena.

 Wolfgang And Magdalena

-Some contemporary accounts say that Magdalena came home, stricken with grief over the death of the great master.
-Hofdemel attacked his wife in a fit of jealous rage.
+Hofdemel then attacked his wife in a fit of jealous rage.
 Knowing he was also guilty of the poisoning murder of the great Mozart, Hofdemel committed suicide.